 Before deciding to rent a car in Croatia, I did a lot of research on the subject.
-The general consensus was that driving in Croatia was easy, safe and a great way to get around (as long as you avoided driving in the larger cities).
+The general consensus is that driving in Croatia is easy, safe and a great way to get around (as long as you avoid driving in the larger cities).

 The Roman Amphitheater of Pula

-Before moving on to our ultimate destination for the day, Plitvice Lakes, I couldn’t resist the 45-minute detour down the coast to the nearby town of Pula.
-The mostly industrial port town is best-known for what seems an unexpected Croatian attraction, the world’s sixth-largest Roman amphitheater.
+Before moving on to our ultimate destination for the day, Plitvice Lakes, I can’t resist the 45-minute detour down the Dalmatian Coast to the nearby town of Pula.
+This mostly industrial port town is best-known for what seems an unexpected Croatian attraction, the world’s sixth-largest Roman amphitheater.

 A bit like a mini-Colosseum, the imposing structure is situated near the sea and is remarkably well-preserved.
-It seemed almost absurdly out of place in the small port town, but I thought it was well-worth the short detour from Rivinj.
+It seems almost absurdly out of place in the small port town, but it’s well-worth the short detour from Rovinj.